When Heartburn Medications Can Be Dangerous

 Poor B12 Absorption

-PPIs not only interfere with the absorptions of minerals but also some vitamins.
+PPIs not only interfere with the absorption of minerals but also some vitamins.
 Long-term use of PPIs can lead to poor B12 absorption.
 Again, this may be even more problematic for the elderly, those who are malnourished or eat an unhealthy diet, and vegans who don’t supplement and may not be meeting their B12 needs in the first place.

 When it comes to B12, we must mention homocysteine.
 Homocysteine is an inflammatory amino acid that is produced as a byproduct of protein metabolism.
 Elevated homocysteine leads to excessive clotting which diminishes blood flow to major regions of the body and leads to heart attacks and brain problems.
 B12 is necessary for one of the ways homocysteine metabolizes, remethylation.

 Methylation deficiencies can also lead to low levels of B12, so it is important that you take pre-methylated forms of B12 to support homocysteine function.
 It is important that you pay attention to your B12 intake and support optimal absorption.
-Poor B12 absorption may result in fatigue, trouble concentrating, mood disorders, cardiovascular and neurodegenerative conditions (14, 15, 16, 17)
+Poor B12 absorption may result in fatigue, trouble concentrating, mood disorders, and cardiovascular and neurodegenerative conditions (14, 15, 16, 17)

 Increased Cardiovascular Mortality